Ian Craney: Huddersfield Town

+Fleetwood and third spell at Acctington Stanley

-He joined Fleetwood Town for the 2010/11 season.
-On 25 November 2010 he rejoined former club Accrington Stanley for a third spell, on a short-term loan deal until the start of 2011.
+He joined Fleetwood Town of the Conference Premier for the 2010–11 season, but on 25 November 2010 he rejoined former club Accrington Stanley for a third spell, on a short-term loan deal until the start of 2011.
 He returned to Fleetwood Town on 7 January as the clubs failed to agree an extension to his loan deal.
-On 31 January he rejoined Stanley on a permanent basis, for his third full-time spell with the club.
-He was released at the end of the 2011–12 season and in July 2012 he began training with Grimsby Town.
+On 31 January he rejoined Stanley on a permanent basis for a third time, signing an 18-month contract.
+He broke his leg in training in October 2011, but returned to training in December 2011.
+He left Accrington at the end of the 2011–12 season after failing to agree a new contract, and in July 2012 he began training with Grimsby Town.

+Later career

 In August 2012 he joined Rochdale on non-contract terms along with Ray Putterill, but the pair were released in January 2013.
 He then joined AFC Telford United in February 2013 for the rest of the season, becoming the first signing under new manager Mark Cooper.
 On 2 May 2013 he was released by the club.

 On 31 May 2013 he joined Stockport County on a free transfer, but fell out of favour and joined Stafford Rangers for the remainder of the season on 17 January 2014.

 At the expiry of his Stockport contract, Craney joined Conwy Borough of the Cymru Alliance league on 7 July 2014.

-International career

-Whilst playing for his previous club, Accrington Stanley, he was an England National Game XI international.